Elleined/junit-mockito-notes/README.md

 `verifyNoMoreInteractions(T targetMockObject)`: Used to check if there no more further interactions is called im targetMockObject.

 `inOrder(T mockObject)`: Used to check the order of method call is correct or not.

+`atLeast(int minimumNumberOfInvocations)`: Used to verify that method called with minimum or atleast minimumNumberOfInvocations.

+`atMost(int maximumNumberOfInvocations)`: Used to verify that method is call with maximum or at most maximumNumberOfInvocations.

 ###### do family methods doNothing(), doThrow(), doAnswer(), and doReturn() are used when you want to define a behavior when mock object method is called that doesn`t return any values or void methods.